SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.4.2 Create mTLS Client

-Use `CredHubClient.CreateMTLSClientAsync()` to directly create a CredHub client that will authenticate with a client certificate and key.
-This method expects the environment variables `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY` to contain paths on disk to certificate and key files (as is automatically configured by a PCF 2.0 environment).
+You can use `CredHubClient.CreateMTLSClientAsync()` to directly create a CredHub client that authenticates with a client certificate and key.
+This method expects the `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY` environment variables to contain paths on disk to certificate and key files (as is automatically configured by a PCF 2.0 environment).
+The following listing shows how to do it:

 ```csharp
 var credHubClient = await CredHubClient.CreateMTLSClientAsync(new CredHubOptions());